Need help with your Discussion

 Ethics Case Study – Scenario 6: When Duty to One’s Employer Conflicts With a Duty Owed to the Public

 “Mary Ruiz is the HIM manager for an HMO in Autotown, Indiana.
-In 1999, she noticed an unusually large number of recorded cases of neurologic damage to the bladders of patients who were seen by several of the group’s physicians.
-Mary alerted her supervisor, Mr. King, about the apparent increase in cases and proposed that she create a special database to track the occurrence of this condition.
+In 1999, she noticed many recorded cases of neurologic damage to the bladders of patients seen by several of the group’s physicians.
+Mary alerted her supervisor, Mr. King, about the apparent increase in cases and proposed that she create a unique database to track the occurrence of this condition.
 Mr. King told her not to waste her time.

 Ethics Case Study Scenario 6